Cez02/Film-and-staff-DB-manager/README.md

 This program requires the sqlalchemy package (```pip install SQLAlchemy==1.4.46```) (will add automatic installation later).

 ## Usage
 Run the OfflineClient.py file with the -h flag to know the available options for managing the database.
-(Soon will add OnlineClient that will communicate with flask webapp)

 ## Running a the web app version

 Whilst you can modify the database offline via the OfflineClient, you can also run a web app running the command `flask run` with a standard environment (app.py being the main app in the environment).
 Hosting it will allow you to access an API with all the features of the OfflineClient:

+When hosting the flask app, you can make requests via the OnlineClient.py just as you would with OfflineClient.

 ### Staff API